 - 48. Pneumatic cervical traction devices except when the patient has a diagnosis of Temporomandibular Joint Syndrome (TMJ); gravity assisted traction devices. - 49.
-Private duty nursing services. - 50.
-Services, including modalities, that do not require the constant attendance of a Provider.
-(This exclusion does not apply to physical therapy.) - 51.
-Services performed by a Provider that is neither licensed nor certified. - 52.
+Services, including modalities, that do not require the constant attendance of a Provider. - 50.
 Specialized examinations, services or supplies required by your employer or for sports/recreational activities (e.g. driver certifications, pilot flight physicals, etc.).
-Note: this exclusion does not apply for sports physicals that are billed as a preventive visit and you have not had an annual preventive visit. - 53.
-Supervised services or modalities that do not require the skill and expertise of a licensed Provider. - 54.
+Note: this exclusion does not apply for sports physicals that are billed as a preventive visit and you have not had an annual preventive visit. - 51.
+Supervised services or modalities that do not require the skill and expertise of a licensed Provider. - 52.
 Support therapies, including pastoral counseling, assertiveness training, dream therapy, equine therapy, hippotherapy, music or art therapy, recreational therapy, stress management, wilderness programs, therapy camps, retreat centers, adventure therapy and bright light therapy.
-This includes non-medical tobacco cessation programs, such as hypnotherapy and other alternative approaches for tobacco cessation. - 55.
-Sterilization reversal (vasectomy reversal, vasovasostomy, vasovasorrhaphy, tubal ligation reversal, tubotubal anastomosis). - 56.
-Telemedicine services via email, facsimile or non-HIPAA-compliant software, and telemonitoring. - 57.
-Travel (other than Ambulance transport), lodging and housing (when it is not integral to a Medically Necessary level of care, even if prescribed by a Provider). - 58.
-Treatment solely to establish or re-establish the capability to perform occupational, hobby, sport or leisure activities. - 59.
-Treatment of obesity, except surgical treatment when determined Medically Necessary through Prior Approval. - 60.
-Unattended services or modalities (application of a service or modality) that do not require direct one-on-one patient contact by the Provider. - 61.
-Vision training, orthoptics, or plano (non-prescription lenses). - 62.
-Work-hardening programs.

-63. Work-related illnesses or injuries (or those which you claim to be work-related, until otherwise finally adjudicated), provided such illnesses or injuries are Covered by workers' compensation or should be so Covered.
+This includes non-medical tobacco cessation programs, such as hypnotherapy and other alternative approaches for tobacco cessation. - 53.
+Sterilization reversal (vasectomy reversal, vasovasostomy, vasovasorrhaphy, tubal ligation reversal, tubotubal anastomosis). - 54.
+Telemedicine services via email, facsimile or non-HIPAA-compliant software, and telemonitoring. - 55.
+Travel (other than Ambulance transport), lodging and housing (when it is not integral to a Medically Necessary level of care, even if prescribed by a Provider). - 56.
+Treatment solely to establish or re-establish the capability to perform occupational, hobby, sport or leisure activities. - 57.
+Treatment of obesity, except surgical treatment when determined Medically Necessary through Prior Approval. - 58.
+Unattended services or modalities (application of a service or modality) that do not require direct one-on-one patient contact by the Provider. - 59.
+Vision training, orthoptics, or plano (non-prescription lenses). - 60.
+Work-hardening programs. - 61.
+Work-related illnesses or injuries (or those which you claim to be work-related, until otherwise finally adjudicated), provided such illnesses or injuries are Covered by workers' compensation or should be so Covered.